rachau87/emilys-aptitude/README.md

 npx ts-node src/pitter-patter.ts
 ```

-Results should be in Iterm
+Results will be in Iterm